 Notes on the Geography of Senegal: Saint-Louis

 It sounds promising, but the coast here is sandy for thousands of miles, and the mouth of the river is no more than a break in the sand.
 Translation: there's a huge and forever shifting sandbar at the mouth of the river.
-Eventually the French moved down the coast to what became Dakar.
+Eventually the French moved their chief settlement down the coast to what became Dakar.
 That left Pierre Loti, writing in Le Roman d'un Spahi (1881), to say that Saint Louis "seems to be sleeping under the burning sun..." (quoted in Laura Bigon, A History of Urban Planning in Two West African Colonial Capitals, 2009, p.
 113).
-The headquarters of French West Africa moved to Dakar in 1902.
+In 1902 the French officially moved the headquarters of French West Africa to Dakar.
 Saint-Louis held on as capital of Senegal until 1958, when that function, too, moved to Dakar.
 A breath of life came in 2000, when UNESCO put Saint-Louis on its World Heritage list as a model of colonial town planning.
 Since then, many buildings have been renovated.
-Fishing is probably bigger than ever, which helps explain why the population has risen from 15,000 in the late 19th century to 75,000, most in the suburbs.
+Fishing is probably bigger than ever, which helps explain why the population has risen from 15,000 in the late 19th century to 75,000, mostly peripheral to the French town.

 It will take us half a day to get there from Dakar, even though the road is fast for a while.